-DTS is unusual among the compressed surround formats in that it can deliver high quality music at high bit rates.

-CDs and LaserDiscs are currently available which provide a DTS signal in place of the normal digital audio.
-DVDs may also feature DTS soundtracks.
+DTS is an alternative compressed sound format that can be used to deliver multi-channel music from a CD or surround sound from a DVD or LaserDisc to accompany a movie.
+CDs, DVDs, and LaserDiscs are currently available which provide a DTS signal in place of the normal digital audio.